xuankimtran/docs-1/pages/katalon-studio/docs/mobile-press-home.md

 Description
 -----------

-Simulate pressing the home button on a mobile device (Android only)
+Simulate pressing the home button on a mobile device.

 Parameters
 ----------